 Stroll in relaxed manner through the city to the Foreign Languages Bookshop which provides the best chance in the DPRK to pick up postcards, publications, posters and other trinkets that make perfect souvenirs.
 Then visit the Grand People’s Study House, an extensive library used to further education and the heart of study on the national Juche ideology.
 The viewing deck here provides a great photo opportunity of the Kim Il Sung Square and Taedong River!

-After lunch, we will visit the Mangyongdae Native House, the birthplace and childhood home of President Kim Il Sung, a traditional Korean house in a beautiful natural surrounding.
+After lunch, visit the Mangyongdae Native House, the birthplace and childhood home of President Kim Il Sung, a traditional Korean house in a beautiful natural surrounding.
 We will then head deep underground to take a 5-stop ride on the Pyongyang Metro, the deepest metro in the world with stunning artwork reflecting the name of each station.
 Ride six stations on the Chollima Line.

 We’ll then learn about the DPRK’s defining ideology, the Juche philosophy, on a visit to the iconic Tower of Juche Idea.
 For those who wish to take the lift 150-meters to the top, you’ll enjoy the best views in Pyongyang city.
 (Optional; elevator ticket is 5 EUR).

-We will also have a photo stop at the massive Monument to Party Founding, built to commemorate the 50th anniversary of the foundation of the Workers’ Party of Korea, featuring the hammer, sickle, writing brush which represent the workers, farmers, and intellectuals.
+Also have a photo stop at the massive Monument to Party Founding, built to commemorate the 50th anniversary of the foundation of the Workers’ Party of Korea, featuring the hammer, sickle, writing brush which represent the workers, farmers, and intellectuals.

 Take a one hour circus show including clowns, trapeze artists, jugglers, and much more at the incredible Pyongyang Circus.
 (Optional; 20 EUR entry fee paid at the door).